 4. Subscription Services Fees.
 We provide the Service upon your timely payment of subscription fees.

 4.2 Recurring Payment.
-Customer understands that its credit card will be automatically charged (or where available ACH payment will be automatically withdrawn or accessed) on a monthly or annual recurring basis (depending on which term length is selected) until you cancel the Service or until we terminate this Agreement.
+Customer understands that its credit card will be automatically charged (or where available ACH payment will be automatically withdrawn or accessed) on a monthly or annual recurring basis (depending on which payment frequency is selected) until you cancel the Service or until we terminate this Agreement.
 If your credit card or ACH information is no longer current or invalid, your access to the Service may be interrupted.
 Briggs & Stratton shall have no liability to you for your failure to keep your payment information current or valid.

 4.3 Taxes.
-Customer shall pay all applicable taxes, levies, duties or similar governmental assessments of any nature, including, for example, value-added, sales, use or withholding taxes, assessable by any jurisdiction whatsoever (collectively, “Taxes”) for the use of the Service, provided that Customer shall not be liable for any taxes based on Briggs & Stratton’s income.
+Customer shall pay all applicable taxes, levies, duties or similar governmental assessments of any nature, including, for example, value-added, sales, use or withholding taxes, assessable by any jurisdiction whatsoever (collectively,“Taxes”) for the use of the Service, provided that Customer shall not be liable for any taxes based on Briggs & Stratton’s income.

 4.4 Suspension of Service.
 If you fail to make payments when due, we will provide you with written notice of your default five days after you are past due.
 If you fail to make the payment within five (5) days after receipt of the first notice of default, we will provide you a second notice advising that the Service will be suspended or terminated five (5) days after the second notice of default.
 We will provide notices of default and notice of suspension or termination to the primary account holder at the email address provided at the time you subscribe to the Service.